Voting in House of Representatives elections

 What do I need to vote?

 1. Your voting pass.
-You will receive your voting pass in the post no later than Wednesday 8 November 2023.
+You will receive your voting pass in the post no later than Wednesday 15 October 2025.

 2. Proof of identity.
-This means a passport, identity card, driving license, or a residence permit issued by the Netherlands.
+This means a passport, identity card, driver's license, or a residence permit issued by the Netherlands.
 If your identity document has expired, the expiry date must be less than 5 years ago.

 Please ensure to bring both your voting pass and proof of identity when casting your vote.
 You will not be allowed to cast your vote if you only bring your voting pass or just your proof of identity.